ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 While looking at the login page for Vouch's site, I noticed they were using a third party provider for authentication that I was familiar with - _Auth0_.
 Now, if you asked me to my _face_ my opinion on whether a company like Vouch - dozens of developers, 8 figures in funding - needs or ought to be relying on a third party provider for something like authentication, I'd be more polite.

-I'm pretty sure I said some judgemental things out loud such as "why would they still be using this?"
+I'm pretty sure I said some judgemental things, and out loud but to myself as I said before, such as:

+> "Why would they still be using this?
+Are they not equipped enough to handle authentication internally with this many developers?
+Maybe there's a reason but that seems kind of sloppy if you ask me.
+They even have the more tacked on version than not.
+Why pay so much money for a service?
+Whatever, at least I'm familiar with it."

 I'm not really... _sure_ what I said, to be honest, because I was just wondering why a company that size, with that many developers, without the need for dynamic machine to machine keys or anything really that Auth0 provides -- why would they need this?

 Honestly, there may have been a good answer!
 I may have been being judgemental.
 To myself, alone, in my apartment.